-Community Assistance and Referral Service (CAReS) assists with housing and referral for low-and moderate-income persons, the hard-to-house and homeless population in Ashland.
+Community Assistance and Referral Service (CAReS) assists with housing and referral to housing for the hard-to-house and homeless population in Ashland.
 CAReS is the City of Ashland's Coordinated entry lead agency for all LMI persons seeking assistance with housing and non-housing needs.
 The City of Ashland Department of Community & Economic Development utilizes CAReS in the coordination of services between the public and assisted housing providers and to monitor the public service agencies that also receive CDBG funding.

-The City of Ashland through the division of Ashland Assisted Housing works with Correctional Institutions to provide housing applications before release of clients.
+The City of Ashland through Ashland Assisted Housing) works with Correctional Institutions to provide housing applications before release of clients.
 The City of Ashland also coordinates with parole offices when clients are under their supervision to better individual outcomes.

-The City of Ashland was involved in Bellefonte Healthy Communities and increased participation in Boyd County Interagency Council.
+The City of Ashland has become involved in Bellefonte Healthy Communities has increased participation in Boyd County Interagency Council.
 City staff has attended additional training "Bridges Out of Poverty" and additional fair housing training.